vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 ## Step four: Test the solution

-_Before you conduct your interviews, prepare a simple script.
-Use this as a guide and as a way to take notes as you go forward.
-Come up with your own list of questions you want to ask for the selected visualization.
-Keep the questions broad so you can get the most value out of your feedback.
-Then, document answers to your questions here._
-The below is the template I followed to ask questions.

 **- Can you tell me what you think this is?**
 Consensus: This is  ahorizontal bar chart.